wycats/cargo-website/source/faq.md

 # Does Cargo work on Windows? <a href="#windows" id="windows" class="headerlink">¶</a>

-We intend for Cargo to work on Windows, but Travis CI does not support Windows builds, so we aren't running continuous integration against Windows yet.
+Yes!

+All commits to Cargo are required to pass the local test suite on Windows.
-If you find a Windows issue, we consider it a bug, so [please file an issue][3].
+If, however, you find a Windows issue, we consider it a bug, so [please file an issue][3].

 [3]: https://github.com/rust-lang/cargo/issues